Have you ever thought about playing the German Lotto? If not, then read on for some interesting information about this fabulous lottery.

 It is considered to be the flagship game offered by the German National Lottery.

-German Lotto is a lotto jackpot, draw style, roll over game with an average jackpot grand prize of 5.24 million Euros.
+The German Lotto is a lotto jackpot, draw style, roll over game with an average jackpot grand prize of 5.24 million Euros.
+So what is a roll over jackpot, exactly?
+Glad you asked!
 A roll over jackpot is one that increases in value every time a drawing is held without a winner.

 The German Lotto drawings are held bi-weekly, each Saturday and Wednesday evening.

 The German Lotto uses what is known as a double matrix.
-This double matrix consists of 6/49 and 1/10, which simply means that a player must choose six numbers out of 49 possible numbers plus an additional, extra number from a pool of numbers from one to ten.
+This double matrix consists of 6/49 and 1/10, which simply means that a player must choose six numbers out of 49 possible numbers plus an additional, extra number from a pool of numbers from 1 to 10.

-When the game is played and the drawing is held, the six main numbers are the first to be drawn.
-Following the draw of the six main numbers, the extra 1/10 number is drawn.
+When the drawing is held, the six main numbers are the first to be drawn.
+Following the draw of the 6 main numbers, the extra 1/10 number is drawn.
 This extra number is called a Super Number.

-This Super Number is the one used in the top jackpot prize category, along with the additional prize categories three, five and seven.
+This Super Number is used in the Top Jackpot Prize category, along with the additional prize categories 3, 5 and 7.

-In other words, if a player matches all six of the main numbers as well as the additional Super Number---he or she is the lucky winner of the German Lotto jackpot prize!
+Ultimately, if a player matches all six of the main numbers as well as the Super Number, that player is the lucky winner of the German Lotto jackpot prize!

 You must be at least 18 years old to play.
 Until the internet came along, the German Lotto was restricted to those who resided in Germany.
 However, you may now purchase tickets online at a reputable online lottery website no matter where you live.